 Saxon women brewed beer.
 Another Saxon drink was mead, made from fermented honey.
 (Honey was very important to the Saxons as there was no sugar for sweetening food.
 Bees were kept in every village).
 Upper-class Saxons sometimes drank wine.
 The women cooked in iron cauldrons over open fires or in pottery vessels.
 They also made butter and cheese.

 Saxons ate from wooden bowls.
 There were no forks only knives and wooden spoons.
 Cups were made from cow horns.

-Saxons were fond of meat and fish.
-However, meat was a luxury and only the rich could eat it frequently.
+The Anglo-Saxons were fond of meat and fish.
+However, meat was a luxury.
 Ordinary people usually ate plain food such as bread, cheese, and eggs.
 Apart from chickens’ eggs, they ate eggs from ducks, geese, and wild birds.

 After 1100 rich people ate a very good diet.
 They ate beef, mutton, pork, and venison.
 They also ate a great variety of birds, swans, herons, ducks, blackbirds, and pigeons.
 However, the church decreed that Wednesday, Friday, and Saturday were fast days when people were not allowed to eat meat.
 Rich people usually had fish ponds so they could eat pike and carp.
 They also ate fish caught in rivers or the sea.

 On special occasions, the rich had huge feasts.
 The Lord and his lady sat at a table on a raised wooden platform so they could look down on the rest of the household.
 Often musicians entertained them while they ate.
 Rich people ate their food from slices of stale bread called trenchers.
 Afterward, they were given to the poor.